emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 Unfortunately, psk_ke is marked as "Recommended" in the IANA PskKeyExchangeMode registry.
 This may severely weaken security in deployments following the "Recommended" column.
 Introducing TLS 1.3 in 3GPP had the unfortunate and surprising effect of drastically lowering the minimum security when TLS is used with PSK authentication.
 Some companies in 3GPP have been unwilling to mark psk_ke as not recommended as it is so clearly marked as "Recommended" by the IETF.
 By labeling psk_ke as "Recommended", IETF is legitimizing and implicitly promoting bad security practice.

-This document sets the Recommended value of psk_ke to "D" indicating discouraged.
+This document sets the "Recommended" value of psk_ke to "D" indicating that it is "Discouraged".

 {{RFC9113}} describes and classifies prohibited TLS 1.2 cipher suites without forward secrecy.
 This document sets the "Recommended" value of all cipher suites listed in Appendix A of {{RFC9113}} as well as TLS_PSK_WITH_CHACHA20_POLY1305_SHA256 to "D" indicating that they are "Discouraged".